barafael/shufflebuf-rs/README.md

 # shufflebuf

-A simple buffer implementation in Rust using slices
+A simple Rust no_std buffer implementation using slices.
+This is probably less optimal than a ring buffer for most applications, but I find it easy to use and debug communications drivers using something like this.

 ## Status

 - [x] Works
 - [x] Tests
-- [ ] Generic over buffer length
+- [ ] Generic over buffer length (currently fixed length buffer)
 - [ ] Theoretically Awesome